 How long should I expect my guests to take to respond before I start getting upset?

 RSVPify ran through our data and determined that the majority of respondents to wedding events returned their info within the first five weeks of receiving an invitation.
 Now, what does that mean?
-For one, you want to leave yourself plenty of time before your event to get those online RSVPs out to the friends and family (and you can safely tack on another week or two of expected response time for paper invitations).
-RSVPify also found that most responses were not fully submitted until two months have passed – so yes, you can expect having to push those guests a little bit to get a prompt response.
+For one, you want to leave yourself plenty of time before your event to get those online RSVPs out to friends and family (and you can safely tack on another week or two of expected response time for paper invitations).
+RSVPify also found that most responses were not fully submitted until two months have passed – so yes, you can expect to have to push those guests a little bit to get a prompt response.

 However, this also means that, as a host, you want to be patient (we know you’ll be excited to start hearing from people, everyone is!).
 Whether it’s snail-mail or the digital variety, RSVPs can still get lost, forgotten, and deleted by accident, so be sure to send out a patient reminder (or two or three) first before getting stern with any tardy respondents.
 Make sure to clearly identify a deadline for response if you do need to stick to a strict timetable as well – the more clear the better.

 As a guest, do I really need to be in a hurry about this?

 We know that everyone’s schedule gets busier and busier, and with weddings often remaining adult-only affairs, your hosts should expect this of you too.
 But remember to take a moment and think about everything they have to worry about as well.
 If you are having trouble figuring out the logistics of making it to the wedding or affording it, share this with your host so they aren’t kept in the dark.
 Often, there’s an alternative that allows you to make it fit if it’s an event you absolutely want to (or are expected to) attend.
 But remember, a moment’s worth of info from you can save your hosts one more thing on their already busy minds.